 We strolled the bedazzled market streets, shopped a bit, and enjoyed some tánghúlu (糖葫芦 alternatively named bingtanghulu or literally, "rock sugar bottle gourd" is found all over China.
 It’s hawthorn, strawberries, kiwi, mandarin oranges, or whatever other fruit on a stick and covered in a hardened candy glaze.
 Basically your daily vitamin C intake, and diabetes all on one to-go stick of deliciousness.)
 According to my local coworkers the main way to celebrate the New Year is to eat.
 A lot.
 It was difficult... but we did our best to culturally integrate and adapt to this demanding festive custom.

 With it being the Year of the Monkey, the Monkey King or Sun WuKong was EVERYWHERE.
-He and his monkey posse made up the central bit of decor at Yu Garden.
+He and his monkey posse made up the central bit of décor at Yu Garden.
 He is the central character of Journey To The West (Xi You Ji), and a bit of an anti-hero from what I can tell.
 He runs about causing chaos and delighting in shananigans wherever he goes.
 If you're curious, the antannae on his head originate from Chinese Opera to emphasize the movements of powerful male characters, making them more dynamic.
 Cool, right?
-Well, needless to say everyone was wearing them all throughout the New Year celebrations and while they are a great indication as to the location of short people in mass crowds, they are also a massive threat to your optical health and well-being.
+Well, needless to say everyone was wearing them all throughout the New Year celebrations and while they are a great indication as to the location of short people in mass crowds, they are also a massive threat to your optical health and well-being if you're above average height.
 Proceed with caution.

 The next day, I returned to work while A was off to explore the Shanghai Museum and other places around downtown.
 After sending her a text and not getting a reply for many hours, I assumed her dead and went on with my life.
 Haha.
 Just joshin'.
 She was fine, just caught up in her activities.